tuwaiq-ios/day04-lab1/README.md

 Write a program to create a class that has array of 6 elements.
 Then, return the sum of the elements in the array, the maximum, minimum value of the array.

 5. Task 5:
-Create a class called distance that has a separate integer member data for feet and inches.
+Create a class called d that has a separate integer member data for feet and inches.
 One constructor should initilize this data to zero and another should initilize it to fixed values.
 A member function should display it in feet onches format.

 ## DeadLine
 Wednesday 29 September